 We’ve all got a fairly good idea of how dangerous asbestos can be.
 The utter devastation it has caused within families and across generations since its inception has been truly horrifying – lung cancer, mesothelioma, asbestosis – the worst of the worst.
 This is why identifying asbestos can be your best asset in keeping you and your family safe.

 However, one of the most common misconceptions is that those days have now passed and we are no longer at risk given today’s modern building regulations and higher standards of living.
 Sadly, this is simply not the case.
+Asbestos roofs, asbestos sheets, asbestos flooring, the list goes on.
 It is also not necessary for an individual to have had first-hand exposure working closely with asbestos in a processing factory or the like to end up with life-threatening conditions.

 One of the biggest failures within the the current asbestos epidemic is that those who are likely to be affected are predominantly young infants and children who remain highly susceptible due to their underdeveloped immune systems and prolonged exposure of usually living totally unawares in an asbestos-ridden home.

 So how can you tell if you have asbestos in your home?

 Identifying asbestos is no easy feat.
 It can be found in a whole range of different colours and depending on how heavily it has been processed, its current level of deterioration, or the building materials it has been processed with, asbestos can look completely different.
 An asbestos roof can easily pass for a regular old roof, and you could live under it your entire life without knowing the truth.
 Asbestos flooring will commonly come in the form of floor tiling, with the asbestos hidden underneath.

 This is why it’s incredibly important that you don’t simply assume that you know what asbestos looks like, as such a severe oversight may lead to seriously dire consequences for both your and your family.

 When should you be concerned?